May 23, 2012

 The Manitoba government received input on the review of Sunday shopping from over 1,000 individuals, families, small and large business owners, retail workers and other employee sectors, said Howard, adding 55 per cent of those responding were in favour of expanding Sunday shopping hours.

 The proposed changes to the Retail Businesses Holiday Closing Act also reflect input from the Labour Management Review Committee, made up of representatives from business and labour.
 The committee made recommendations to give municipalities more flexibility to establish Sunday shopping hours in their regions.
-Shopping restrictions on Good Friday, Easter Sunday, Canada Day, Labour Day, Remembrance Day, Christmas Day and New Year’s would remain the same.
+Shopping restrictions on Good Friday, Easter Sunday, Canada Day, Labour Day, Remembrance Day, Christmas Day and New Year’s would remain the same.“We are responding to consumers and businesses to find ways to make Sunday shopping in Manitoba less restrictive while respecting that some employees may prefer not to work expanded hours,” said Howard.
+“We have studied what other provinces have done and plan to bring in practical changes.”

 “I would like to thank all Manitobans who provided us with their input and acknowledge the Labour Management Review Committee for their time and efforts in reaching consensus recommendations,” said Howard.